Skip to Content

 Application-specific attachments

-• Birth certificate with information on the child's parents (must be legalised if not issued in the Nordic countries or in an EU Member State) and a certificate of joint custody of the child (must be legalised if not issued in the Nordic countries); or
+• Birth certificate with information on the child's parents and a certificate of joint custody of the child (must be legalised if not issued in the Nordic countries); or

-• Grounds for referring to other weighty reasons
+• Grounds for referring to other serious reasons.

-• Certificate of dissolution of registered partnership (if you or your spouse has previously been in a registered partnership that has been dissolved) (must be legalised if not issued in the Nordic countries or in an EU Member State)
+• Certificate of dissolution of registered partnership (if you have previously been in a registered partnership that has been dissolved).

-• Death certificate (if you or your spouse has previously been married/in a registered partnership and the former spouse has died) (must be legalised if not issued in the Nordic countries or in an EU Member State)
+• Death certificate (if you have previously been married or in a registered partnership and the former spouse has died).

-Residence permit application on the basis of family ties when your spouse is a Finnish citizen, OLE_PH2
+Residence permit application on the basis of family ties when your spouse is a Finnish citizen, OLE_PUOLISO

 Fill in an electronic application